4A1 Understand the equal and opposite currents

 For this level you do not have to know how this relationship works.

 With regard to coax feeder the impedance is determined by the ratio of the diameters of the diameters of the centre and the screen.
-Thus a coax feeder that has bigger diameters in the same proportion will still have the same impedance but the advantage is that the larger cable will have lower loss.
+Thus a coax feeder that has bigger diameters in the same proportion will still have the same impedance but the advantage is that the larger diameter cable will have lower loss.

-Recall that this impedance determines the ratio of the RF RMS potential difference to the RF RMS current in a correctly terminated feeder.
+Recall that this impedance determines the ratio of the RF RMS potential difference to the RF, RMS current in a correctly terminated feeder.

 When the feeder Characteristic Impedance is terminated by a resistive load i.e. coax 50 ohms feeder and a load of 50 ohms then Z impedance is determines the ratio of Vrms / Irms in the feeder.